Courtney Rennicke Ph.D.

 B.S. with Honors in Human Development and Family Studies from Cornell University.

-Honors Thesis was an on-site study of the emotional and systemic impact of trauma on an intensive care burn unit in an urban hospital setting.
+My Honors Thesis was an on-site study of the emotional and systemic impact of trauma on an intensive care burn unit in an urban hospital setting.

-CURRENT CLINICAL POSITIONS, ACADEMIC APPOINTMENTS, & AFFILIATIONS
+PRIOR CLINICAL POSITIONS, ACADEMIC APPOINTMENTS, & AFFILIATIONS

 President and Co-Founder of the Adoption Foster Care Therapist Network

-A non-profit organization of attachment, adoptive and foster care specialized mental health professionals. view site
+A non-profit organization of attachment, adoptive and foster care specialized mental health professionals.

 Consultant for National Institute of Mental Health (R01) Grant “Predicting Heterogeneous Neurodevelopmental Outcomes in School-aged Children with Early Caregiving Adversities”

-Under Principal Investigator, Nim Tottenham, Ph.D., Director of the Developmental Affective Neuroscience Lab at Columbia University. view site
+Under Principal Investigator, Nim Tottenham, Ph.D., Director of the Developmental Affective Neuroscience Lab at Columbia University.

 Clinical Psychology Supervisor at Teachers College, Columbia University

-Supervising doctoral students in their psychological testing and intake assessment practicum. view site
+Supervising doctoral students in their psychological testing and intake assessment practicum.

 ADVANCED CLINICAL TRAINING